Chart Color Schemes

 East Toowoomba's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-East Toowoomba's health metrics align closely with national benchmarks.
-Common health conditions are seen at a standard level across both young and old age cohorts.
+East Toowoomba's health metrics closely align with national benchmarks.
+Common health conditions are prevalent across both young and old age groups.

-Private health cover is high at approximately 56% of the total population (~3,388 people), compared to 51.0% in Rest of Qld.
+The rate of private health cover is high at approximately 56% (~3,393 people), compared to 51.5% across the rest of Queensland.
 Mental health issues and asthma are the most common medical conditions, affecting 9.0 and 7.9% of residents respectively.
-69.7% of residents declare themselves completely clear of medical ailments, compared to 65.3% in Rest of Qld.
-The area has 17.2% of residents aged 65 and over (1,047 people), lower than the 18.8% in Rest of Qld.
+69.7% of residents report being completely free from medical ailments, compared to 65.3% in the rest of Queensland.
+As of 2018, 17.2% (1,049 people) of residents are aged 65 and over, lower than the 18.8% in the rest of Queensland.
 Health outcomes among seniors are above average, outperforming the general population in health metrics.

 Frequently Asked Questions - Health